What is the Barbara Silver Horowitz '55 Scholars of Distinction Program?

 The Barbara Silver Horowitz ’55 Scholars of Distinction Program, formerly known as The Barnard Centennial Scholars Program, was established in 1985 to help the College educate extraordinary young women bound for achievement.
 The Program provides a unique four-year scholarly experience in a cohort with other outstanding students.
 It offers participants access to research talks with acclaimed academic leaders, the close mentorship of renowned Barnard faculty members, and guaranteed funds to pursue academic research.
-Scholars are expected to develop a project related to a field of personal interest, and, in their senior year, to produce potentially publishable work that will be presented to faculty and peers.
+Scholars are expected to develop a project related to a field of personal interest, and, in their senior year, to produce potentially publishable (or performable) work that will be presented to faculty and peers.
 This project may or may not be related to their Barnard capstone thesis.

-- Every Scholar selects a faculty mentor by the spring of her second year, and she will work closely with this mentor who will help her define and then plan her research project.
+- Every Scholar selects a faculty mentor by the spring of her second year and will work closely with this mentor to define and then plan her research project.

-- Scholars receive summer funding in order to conduct research, either on campus (where students receive subsidized housing), or off campus, depending on the nature of the project.
+- Scholars receive summer funding in order to conduct research or implement their ideas, either on campus or as far afield as they like, depending on the nature of their project.
 This funding can be spread across three summers but scholars are encouraged to take funding after their sophomore and junior years.

-- During Junior and senior year, all Scholars participate in a for-credit seminar.
+- During junior and senior year, all Scholars participate in a 1.5-credit per semester seminar.
 In this setting, Scholars workshop their ideas, research methods, drafts, and presentations of their final project together with their peers, faculty, and occasional invited guests.

 About Barbara Silver Horowitz

 Scholars of Distinction are selected as first-year students during the admissions process.
 Prospective Scholars demonstrate advanced academic achievement and possess the intellectual focus and motivation necessary for creative, independent scholarship.
-The applicant's high school record, counselor and teacher recommendations, standardized test scores, personal statement, and other factors are considered by the selection committee.
-In order to ensure quality, maintain the academic vitality of the Program and address any issues that should arise, the Faculty Committee periodically reviews the academic performance of Scholars.
+The applicant's high school record, counselor and teacher recommendations, personal statement, and other factors are considered by the selection committee.